deadmanssnitch/sarama-heroku/README.md

 heroku plugins:install heroku-kafka
 ```

-Next, you'll need to provision a new Kafka install or attach an existing one to
+Next, you'll need to provision a new Kafka add-on or attach an existing one to
 your app.
 To provision run:
 ```console
 heroku addons:create heroku-kafka:basic-0 -a [app]